In the City (Kevin Rudolf album)

-In the City is the second studio album by American musician Kevin Rudolf.
+In the City is the second studio album by American singer-songwriter Kevin Rudolf.
 It was released nationwide, physically and digitally, on November 24, 2008, via Cash Money Records and Universal Republic.
 Every song on the album was produced and written by Rudolf.
 "She Can Get It" was a production collaboration between Rudolf and Chad Hugo of The Neptunes.
 "Let It Rock" was the first single released from the album.
 The song "NYC" was featured on an episode of CSI: NY and "Let It Rock" was featured on the Melrose Place pilot and The Hills as well as being featured as the theme song for the 2009 WWE Royal Rumble.
 The album has sold 102,000 copies in the US.

 The album's first single, "Let It Rock" reached number 2 on the Canadian Hot 100, number 5 on the U.S. Billboard Hot 100, number 3 on the Australian ARIA charts and number 4 on the Irish Singles Chart.

 "Welcome to the World", the version featuring Kid Cudi, is the second single released in February 2009, and reached number 58 on the US Hot 100 and peaked at number 42 on Australia's Aria Singles Chart.

 Promotion

-On February 25, 2009, Kevin Rudolf announced a 22-city U.S. tour with Hyper Crush, Cash Cash, The Audition and Go Crash Audio as supporting acts, beginning in Nashville's Rocketown venue and finishing at Baltimore's Sonar Nightclub.
+On February 25, 2009, Kevin Rudolf announced a 22-city U.S. tour with Hyper Crush, Cash Cash, The Audition and Go Crash Audio as supporting acts, alongside local acts during each stop of the tour beginning in Nashville's Rocketown venue and finishing at Baltimore's Sonar Nightclub.